 - Some types of property crime or theft

-Background checks are conducted annually and you can be disqualified at any time.
+Uber fingerprint background checks are conducted annually and you can be disqualified at any time.

 What can you do?

-Ride-hailing services are new to Canada and regulations are still being created to deal with this new “disruptive” way of doing things.
+Ride-hailing services are relatively new to Canada and regulations are still being created to deal with this new “disruptive” way of doing things.
 If you want to earn cash or make driving your full-time flexible gig, it’s important to have a clear record.
 This will help you to pass Uber background checks and feel secure that you won’t suddenly lose your source of income due to changing regulations or increased scrutiny.

 If you have a criminal record in Canada, you should apply for a Record Suspension as soon as you are eligible.
 A Record Suspension is available after five years for a summary conviction or 10 years for an indictable conviction.
 Keep in mind that a Record Suspension will not clear your provincial infractions.